inferno-framework/fhir-validator-wrapper/rest-api.md

 the raw contents of the `package.tgz` containing the IG to be loaded into the validator.
 Note that the request must have the `Content-Encoding: gzip` header.
 - **Response:**
-the NPM ID, version, and list of profile URLs of the loaded IG
+the NPM ID, version, and list of profile URLs of the loaded IG.
+[See here](#loading-a-custom-ig) for an example.

 ### FHIRPath Routes